Skip to main content

 Steel Seed Game Cover

-Steel Seed is a single player role playing game with a science fiction theme.
+Steel Seed is a single player role playing game with post-apocalyptic and science fiction themes.
 It was developed by Storm in a Teacup and was released on April 22, 2025.
 It received mostly positive reviews from critics and positive reviews from players.

 Steel Seed is a single player stealth-action adventure game set in a dark sci-fi world.
 In her epic journey inside a hostile underground facility run by AIs, Zoe is alone with Koby, a flying drone, as her only companion